HANMA97/BiRiskRRT/README.md

   * run the planners multiple times and record the statistic results into 'results' folder.

 * _result_analysis.py_
-  * compute and print the mean values and standard values of the trails conducted by _main.py_.
+  * compute and print the mean values and standard errors of the trails conducted by _main.py_.
 ***************************
 ### Folders Introduction